elkorep/brobot/README.md

 # brobot

-BroBot is built to work with slack
-It is meant to be used as a helper.
+BroBot is built to work with slack.
+It is meant to be used as a helper for development teams.
 Keep track of github pull requests, and attach reviewer(s) to it.
 You can then view the list and clear an item by clicking the Review button.

 More features to come...